philippeitis/nlp_specifier/README.md

 Dependencies for individual components of the system are specified below, or are otherwise manually installed using provided `setup.sh` scripts.
 Note that all .sh files and commands provided are specific to Linux.

+Also note that to avoid contaminating your Python installation, it is best to use `venv`.

 ## Python Implementation
 The python implementation is available at https://github.com/philippeitis/nlp_specifier/tree/62d4d51a30c173f65daaf631b7acca0ffbf572a3

-## HTML Documentation Mining
+## Specifying Documentation
-This project provides functionality for extracting Rust documentation from pages output by cargo docs, and for documentation downloaded via `rustup`.
-To set up parsing of HTML documentation, build [src/doc_parser/](src/doc_parser/):
+This project allows specifying both Rust documentation pages (produced through `cargo doc`, or downloaded from `rustup`) and Rust source code.
+This functionality is primarily available through [src/doc_parser/](src/doc_parser/).
+To build this executable for your system, use
 ```bash
 cd ./src/doc_parser/ && cargo build --release ; cd ..
 ```

-## NLP Parser
+## NLP Processing
-The NLP parsing code will tokenize, assign parts of speech tags, and generate parse-trees for selected functions in a particular file of Rust source code.
-To set up the NLP parser, use [doc_parser/setup.sh](doc_parser/setup.sh):
+The NLP parsing code tokenizes, assigns parts of speech tags to tokens, and detects named entities using spaCy.
+To set up the dependencies, run [src/setup.sh](src/setup.sh):
 ```bash
 cd ./nlp/ && sudo chmod +x ./setup.sh && ./setup.sh && cd .
 ```